microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 #### Add content to MainPage.xaml

-Let's add some content to the MainPage which will be displayed on a screen connected to the Upboard.
-We want to add a Circle, a couple TextBoxes and a Slider.
+Let's add some content to the MainPage which will be displayed on a screen connected to the UP Board.
+We want to add a circle, a couple text boxes and a slider.
 The circle will emulate the on/off status of the LED.
 The Slider allows the user to control the frequency that the LED flashes.
 The Textboxes will provide info about the slider and report the tactile button status.

 * From Solution Explorer, select the MainPage.xaml file.